ournetworks/2017-mini-conf/sessions/session-b.md

 50 mins

 ## Materials
+* Laptop (not provided, please bring your own)

-* I have a few Adafruit LoRa feather boards (include LoRa radio + Arm M0 microcontroller board) for loan or purchase (each is about CAD $50)
+* Adafruit LoRa feather boards (provided, limited number of kits available for sharing during workshop or purchase)
+* Micro-usb cables to communicate with featherboard (provided)
+* Breadboards, wires, basic sensors/actuators (basic LED's, buttons provided, bring your own if you have a project in mind)

-* Participants are encouraged to bring any arduinos or microcontroller projects they would like to add LoRa connectivity to
+Participants are welcome to bring any projects they would like to add LoRa connectivity to.

 ## Registration